Sunday, June 9, 2024

 Andrew Jackson was a Slave Plantation Owner and a Racist against both Blacks and Native Americans.
 But he very much demonstrated that he did not prioritize his positions on those issues over the Unity of the Union.
 He opposed “States Rights” during the Nullification Crisis creating tension with other Southern Democrats like John C. Calhoun, and even predicted the next Crisis to provoke Secession would be the Slavery question.
 Regardless Jackson was also the first U.S. President who was an active vocal defender of Slavery.

 The reasons Jackson is a villain to modern Leftists were unforntatly not divisive issues at the time, I'm sure people on the right sides of them did exist but they were not what principally animated any Presidential Elections of the 1820s and 30s.
-The organized vocal anti Jackson sentiment of the time came from the right, from New England and New York aristocrats and also the Anti-Masons, modern Conspiracy Theorists lionizing Jackson have it backwards, at the time people who bought into Illuminati paranoia saw Jackson as their puppet.
+The organized vocal anti Jackson sentiment of the time came from the right, from New England and New York aristocrats and also the Anti-Masons, modern Conspiracy Theorists lionizing Jackson have it backwards, at the time people who believed in the Illuminati saw Jackson as an Illuminati puppet.

 The Democrats were named what they were because they wanted to make the country more Democratic, there is a reason why in both the 19th and 21st Centuries every Presidential Election with a discrepancy between the Popular Vote and Electoral Vote it was the Democrats who lost even though they got more votes.
 And both then and now the Party was partly driven by Anti-Wall Street Populism.